martinkabe/RSQLS/README.md

 install.packages("data.table")
 ```

-### Basic functions
+### Basic functions - description

 **push_data**
 * Pushing data into SQL Server.
-* Table is automatically created if doesn't exit.
+* Table on SQL Server is automatically created if doesn't exit.
 * Data types are automatically estimated (Function is able to recognize scientific format and convert to appropriate sql data type - int, float, ...
 It is also able to distinguish date, datetime format and datetime in ISO format).
 ```
 push_data(connectionString, df, sqltabname, append = FALSE, showprogress = FALSE)